 To select the horizontal coordinate reference system:

-- In the Horizontal coordinate reference system dialog, search or copy-paste:
+- In the Horizontal coordinate reference system dialog, search or copy-paste for either:

 - The EPSG code of the coordinate system.